ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

       Cron is a job scheduler accessed through the command-line on UNIX-like operating systems.
 It is useful for automating tasks such as regression testing.
 Cron periodically checks a cron table (aka crontab) to see if any tasks are are ready to execute.
 If so, it runs them.

    DATM
       DATM is the *Data Atmosphere* component of :term:`CDEPS`.
-It uses static atmospheric field files instead of a dynamic atmospheric model, which reduces computational costs.
-This is particularly useful when employing computationally intensive Data Assimilation (DA) techniques to update ocean and/or sea ice fields in a coupled model.
+It uses static atmospheric forcing files (derived from observations or previous atmospheric model runs) instead of output from an active atmospheric model.
+This reduces the complexity and computational cost associated with coupling to an active atmospheric model.
+The *Data Atmosphere* component is particularly useful when employing computationally intensive Data Assimilation (DA) techniques to update ocean and/or sea ice fields in a coupled model.
 In general, use of DATM in place of :term:`ATM` can be appropriate when users are running a coupled model and only want certain components of the model to be active.
 More information about DATM is available in the `CDEPS Documentation <https://escomp.github.io/CDEPS/html/datm.html>`__.

    dycore
    dynamical core